KimYuri94/SimplifiedQuant/README.md

 ---

-## Contributing

-If you wish to contribute:
-1. Fork this repository.
-2. Create a feature branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add feature-name'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a Pull Request.

----

-## License

-This project is licensed under the **MIT License**.
-See the LICENSE file for details.

----

 ## Support

-For issues or questions, please open an [issue on GitHub](https://github.com/your-repo-name/issues) or contact `your-email@example.com`.
+For issues or questions, please open an [issue on GitHub](https://github.com/your-repo-name/issues) or contact `fhrml1004@korea.ac.kr`.

 Happy analyzing! 🚀